Direct Access Barristers

 +

-For urgent matters — an injunction, a hearing listed in days, an adjudication response — we can usually have counsel identified, conflict-checked and engaged within 24 hours.
-For non-urgent advice or drafting work, instruction is typically complete within 48–72 hours.
+For urgent matters, including an injunction, a hearing listed in days, or an adjudication response, counsel can usually be identified, conflict-checked and engaged within 24 hours.
+For non-urgent advice or drafting work, instruction is typically complete within 48 to 72 hours.

 Send a brief.